-- forwarding qualification, exam, and assessment entry information to their subject leader; - understanding and complying with the JCQ and awarding body requirements for their non-examination assessments as included in their subject team's guidance booklet; - where relevant, obtaining confidential materials/tasks set by awarding bodies in sufficient time to prepare for the assessment(s) and ensuring that such materials are stored securely at all times; - asking the SENDCo for any assistance required for the management of Access Arrangements; - supervising assessments, at the specified level of control, in accordance with JCQ/awarding body requirements, only providing assistance to students as the specification allows; - ensuring that students and supervising teachers sign authentication forms on completion of an assessment; - marking internally-assessed components using the mark schemes provided by the awarding body and participating in standardisation/moderation activities; - retaining candidates' work securely between high-control assessment sessions and safely for all other assessments when the students' work is on the UTC site; - post completion, retaining candidates' work securely until the closing date for enquiries about results; in the event that an enquiry is submitted, retaining candidates' work securely until the outcome of the enquiry and any subsequent appeal has been conveyed to the Centre.
+- understanding and complying with the JCQ and awarding body requirements for their non-examination assessments as included in their subject team's guidance booklet; - where relevant, obtaining confidential materials/tasks set by awarding bodies in sufficient time to prepare for the assessment(s) and ensuring that such materials are stored securely at all times; - asking the SENDCo for any assistance required for the management of Access Arrangements; - supervising assessments, at the specified level of control, in accordance with JCQ/awarding body requirements, only providing assistance to students as the specification allows; - ensuring that students and supervising teachers sign authentication forms on completion of an assessment; - marking internally-assessed components using the mark schemes provided by the awarding body and participating in standardisation/moderation activities; - retaining candidates' work securely between high-control assessment sessions and safely for all other assessments when the students' work is on the UTC site; - post completion, retaining candidates' work securely until the closing date for enquiries about results; in the event that an enquiry is submitted, retaining candidates' work securely until the outcome of the enquiry and any subsequent appeal has been conveyed to the Centre.

-20. Candidates are responsible for:
+22. Candidates are responsible for: